Rob Gronkowski To Chargers? Mike Florio Floats Trade Idea Involving Patriots Star

 “Let’s put Rob Gronkowski together with (quarterback) Philip Rivers, they’ve got the outside receivers, Keenan Allen and Mike Williams, and you’ve got the running back, Melvin Gordon, and off you go.
 I think it’s great, and I think that’s what they should do.”

 The absence of Gronkowski and quarterback Tom Brady from OTAs certainly is interesting, although Patriots owner Robert Kraft explained Wednesday that he expects both to join the team during minicamp.
-There’s been no indication to this point the Patriots would consider trading Gronkowski, who mulled retirement earlier this offseason after New England’s loss to the Philadelphia Eagles in Super Bowl LII, but it’s worth a shot to see if Bill Belichick has any interest in moving on from All-Pro tight end.
+There’s been no indication to this point the Patriots would consider trading Gronkowski, who mulled retirement earlier this offseason after New England’s loss to the Philadelphia Eagles in Super Bowl LII.
+But it’s still worth a shot to see if Bill Belichick has any interest in moving on from All-Pro tight end.

 “Here’s the thing: It doesn’t mean the Patriots will do it.
 But at the same time, you should try,” Florio said of the Chargers potentially inquiring about Gronkowski.
 “There’s no reason not to try.
 Make the phone call.
 And there’s a way to find out whether or not Gronk would even be interested, even though it’s technically tampering.
 That would probably be a smart initial phone call to make, completely off the grid, because if Gronk’s not interested, why waste your time calling Bill Belichick?
 But it doesn’t hurt.